 Place the Medjool dates in lukewarm water so that they are fully submerged and soak for 30 minutes.
 This allows for the juiciest possible dates.

 Place the walnuts, 3 dates (for sweetness) and a pinch of salt in a food processor and blend together until the walnut forms a fine crumb that should stick between your fingers when pressed.

 Transfer the pecan crust to a prepared mini muffin tin and press into the molds, creating a cavity in the middle.

 Pro Tip – When preparing your muffin tin, cut thin strips of parchment paper and place them at the bottom of each mold, ensuring that they peak out about 1/4-1/2 inch.
 This allows you to pull the tab for easy release of the tarts when they are done.

 Drain and rinse the dates.
 Remove the pits and place them in the same food processor.
 Blend until smooth and gooey, scraping down the sides often.
 You will need to add between 2-4 tablespoons of fresh water as you blend in order to get a completely smooth filling.
 Add this one tablespoon at a time.

 Pipe the date filling into the chilled crusts and top with two pecans per tart.
 Place them in the freezer and allow tartlets to set up for at least 1 hour.

-- The uneaten tartlets should be stored in the freezer.
-Store in an airtight container for up to 2 months.
+Storing – Store leftover in the freezer for up to 2 months.